06 May A woman on a call crouches in front of a sink with leaking pipes

 3. Unscrew the joint and wrap the tape around the threads.

-4. Make sure to cover all the threads with tape and press it firmly into place.
+4. Make sure to cover all the threads and press it firmly into place.

 5. Screw the joint back on and tighten until secure.